 A quail is a small, short-tailed, plump bird closely related to partridges and pheasants.
-They are found in woodlands, scrub and farmland across Europe, Asia and Africa.
-Quails are known for their distinctive call, often described as "wet my lips", and are a popular game bird.
-They are considered a source of good luck in many cultures.
-Quails are generally shy birds that keep to themselves but can be domesticated and make good pets.
-Their eggs are a delicacy in many cultures, and their meat is prized for its delicate flavour.
-Quail’s meat is also considered a gourmet food and is quite tasty.
-So it is often used in high-end cuisine.
+The Common Quail or European Quail is the most recognisable of quail, and it is a popular ground-nesting game bird.
+This bird is mainly a migratory bird, breeding in the western Palearctic and wintering in Africa and southern India.
+They are also found in woodlands, scrub and farmland across Europe, Asia and Africa.
+Quails are known for their distinctive call, which sounds like "wet my lips".
 They prefer to stay hidden in thick vegetation where they can forage for insects, seeds and berries.
 When alarmed, these birds give a distinctive "ki-ki-k" call before quickly taking flight.
-Though they are typically small, they are a popular choice for hunters and bird watchers alike.
-They can be pretty noisy, and birders often use their distinctive call as an identification tool.
+Although they are typically small, they are a popular choice among both hunters and birdwatchers.
+They can be quite noisy, and birders often use their distinctive call as a means of identification.

 Coturnix Coturnix